 In the English language, there is one official demonym for people from El Salvador, “Salvadoran.”
 Nevertheless, in Los Angeles, one regularly encounters all sorts of colloquial variations, including “Salvadorean,” “Salvadorian,” and their bizarrely inelegant siblings, “El Salvadorean” and “El Salvadorian.”
 Consider how dissonant it would sound to refer to someone from the Philippines isn’t known as “a the Filipino” or someone from Los Angeles as “a Los Angeleno.”
 And yet, there is an even more distasteful diminutive, “Salvi.”
 Maybe it’s just me but to my ear, it reeks of tweeness.
 A less obnoxious nickname, for those in need, is “Guanaco” which, the etymology of which — despite what any outrage addict might tell you — is unknown.

 As of 2010, there were officially 358,825 Salvadoran-Americans living in Los Angeles County.
 There are, to my knowledge though, rather few Salvadoran-Angelenos on the whole who can be reasonably described as public figures and virtually known whose public recognition approaches the level of celebrity.
-Although I’ve known Salvadoran friends, co-workers, family members, and roommate — none of them can properly be characterized as (nor have any aspired to be) public figures.
-That’s not, of course, to suggest that they are less important; that there aren’t Salvadorans working in the fields of arts, sciences, and sports; or that it’s for lack of Salvadoran efforts — rather it seems to me that the mainstream media is generally both clueless and indifferent about Salvadorans except in the instances in which the gang whose name I dare not speak is the subject of inarticulate tweets by the President whose name I dare not speak.
+Although I’ve had Salvadoran friends, co-workers, bosses, an uncle, and a roommate — none of them can properly be characterized as (nor have any aspired to be) public figures.
+That’s not, of course, to suggest that they are less important; that there aren’t Salvadorans working in the fields of arts, sciences, and sports; or that it’s for lack of Salvadoran efforts — rather it seems to me that the mainstream media is generally both clueless and indifferent about Salvadorans except when American politicians are screaming about the gang they had a direct and sustained hand in creating.